Ketanbhave/TwitterFeed/TwitterFeed/README.md

               var twit = new OAuthTwitterWrapper.OAuthTwitterWrapper();
               twit.GetMyTimeline();

+The following code is used to get / set tweets retrieved from server in web cache:

+            localStorage.setItem("tweets", result);
+            var tweets = localStorage.getItem("tweets");

 ## Notes

 1. Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#, if needed).